East Grinstead: Places of interest

 In the winter of 2010, Claque Theatre produced the East Grinstead Community Play, which focussed on the bombing of the town in 1943, the work of Archibald McIndoe and his team at the hospital, and the Guinea Pig Club and its members.
 It was performed by local residents.
 On 9 June 2014 The Princess Royal unveiled a monument to Sir Archibald McIndoe and the Guinea Pigs.
 It stands in front of Sackville College at the east end of the High Street.
 It was funded by a public appeal and sculpted by Martin Jennings, whose own father was a Guinea Pig.
 It depicts a burned airman looking to the sky, with McIndoe placing reassuring hands on his shoulders.
 The stone ring around the statue is for visitors to sit and reflect and in doing so become part of the story representing "The town that did not stare".

-In 2006, the East Grinstead Town Museum was moved to new custom-built premises in the historic centre of the town, and successfully re-opened to the public.
-Chequer Mead Theatre includes a modern 320-seat purpose-built auditorium, which stages professional and amateur plays/musicals and music (local rock groups to chamber music orchestras), opera, ballet, folk music, tribute bands, film, event cinema and talks.
+In 2006, the East Grinstead Town Museum was moved to new custom-built premises in the historic centre of the town, and successfully re-opened to the public as the East Grinstead Museum.
+Chequer Mead Theatre includes a modern 336-seat] purpose-built auditorium, which stages professional and amateur plays/musicals and music (local rock groups to chamber music orchestras), opera, ballet, folk music, tribute bands, film, event cinema and talks.
 The venue also has a popular spacious cafe with outdoor seating.

 In addition to the nearby Ashdown Forest, East Grinstead is served by the Forest Way and Worth Way linear Country Parks which follow the disused railway line from Three Bridges all the way through to Groombridge and which are part of the Sustrans national cycle network.

 Places of worship

 East Grinstead has an unusually diverse range of religious and spiritual organisations for a town of its size.

-A broad range of mainstream Christian denominations have places of worship in the town, and several others used to be represented; Protestant Nonconformism has featured especially prominently for the last two centuries, in common with other parts of northern Sussex.
+A broad range of mainstream Christian denominations have places of worship in the town.
+Protestant Nonconformism has featured especially prominently for the last two centuries, in common with other parts of northern Sussex.
 Several other religious groups have connections with the town, from merely owning property to having national headquarters there.